MACHINEGUNS PART 1:

 541

-Finland also bought Russian 7.62-mm Maxim machineguns from abroad.
-The largest purchases were 405 machineguns from Poland in year 1924 and 100 machineguns from Italy in year 1926, but also smaller deals were made.
-However, amount of Maxim M/09-09 in Finnish use was actually decreasing before World War 2, as more and more were modified to M/09-21.
-Year 1926 already 900 out of 1,920 Maxim machineguns in inventory of Finnish military were M/09-21.
+Not all Maxim M/09-09 used by Finnish Army were captured.
+Finland also bought Russian 7.62-mm Maxim machineguns from abroad in 1920's and 1930's.
+The largest single Finnish acquisitions of that time were 405 machineguns from Poland in year 1924 and 100 machineguns from Italy in year 1926, but in addition there were several smaller deals.
+However, the total number of Maxim M/09-09 machineguns in Finnish use was actually decreasing before World War 2, because ever increasing number was modified as M/09-21.
+Year 1926 already 900 out of 1,920 Maxim machineguns in inventory of Finnish military was M/09-21.

 7,62 mm Maxim M/09-21: